 1. Tetra LED Cube Shaped 3 Gallon Aquarium

-As a 3 gallon square tank, this is a great size for one betta fish.
+As a 3-gallon square tank, this is a great size for one betta fish.
 It’s a low-profile clear plastic tank with a small footprint, making it easy to fit almost anywhere.
 The edges have a seamless look because they’re made from the same plastic material as the body instead of opaque supports.
 You can easily get a full view of the aquarium from any angle.
+Here you can find the Tetra LED Cube Shaped 3 Gallon Aquarium!

 This cube tank sits about 2 inches off the ground on a black plastic pedestal.
 The top is made of clear plastic with a black LED light and filtration attachment.
 On the lid, there’s a small hole to help circulate air inside and to allow you to drop fish food inside without having to open the whole tank up.
 Combining the black and clear pieces gives this tank a modern aesthetic that fits well for professional settings and homes where the fish tank will not be a centerpiece decoration.